Discrimination against asexual people: Stereotypes and microaggressions

+Within the LGBTQ community

+Asexual people sometimes face discriminatory attitudes from within the LGBTQ community.
+In 2011, LGBTQ activist Dan Savage stated that asexuality was a choice, describing it as "choosing not to have sex" and deeming it unworthy of attention.
+In 2018, the UK's LGBT Foundation stated that, because of a lack of awareness and apprehension, asexual communities are frequently overlooked in the LGBTQ community.

-A study of 248 asexual college students shows that some asexual people do not identify with the LGBT umbrella.
-There is also controversy over the inclusion of asexuality in the LGBT and queer umbrellas for a variety of reasons, including the belief that asexuals do not experience oppression akin to homophobia and transphobia, and the belief that asexuality is not a sexual orientation.
-Sherronda J. Brown of Wear Your Voice stated that some people who oppose the inclusion of asexual people in the LGBT community have been known to argue that asexuals are not discriminated against at all, and that asexual people experience straight privilege.
-Brown criticised this view as erasing the asexual identity on the assumption that asexual people are fraudulent infiltrators of the LGBT community, and because it assumes that everyone is straight unless proven otherwise.
+A study of 248 asexual college students shows that some asexual people do not identify with the LGBTQ umbrella.
+There is also controversy over the inclusion of asexuality in the LGBTQ umbrella for a variety of reasons, including the false belief that asexuals do not experience oppression akin to homophobia and transphobia, and the belief that asexuality is not a real sexual orientation.
+Sherronda J. Brown of Wear Your Voice stated that some people who oppose the inclusion of asexual people in the LGBTQ community have been known to argue that asexuals are not discriminated against at all, and that asexual people experience straight privilege.
+Brown criticised this view as erasing the asexual identity on the assumption that asexual people are fraudulent infiltrators of the LGBTQ community, and because it assumes that everyone is straight unless proven otherwise.

-A study of 148 undergraduates at a Canadian university found evidence to suggest that negative attitudes towards asexuals were higher than that of homosexuals and bisexuals.
-The study also showed that participants were less likely to rent to asexuals than their heterosexual counterparts.
-However, they were more likely to rent to asexuals than bisexuals.
-In addition, the study found a positive correlation between right-wing authoritarian identification and negative attitudes towards asexuality.

-In another study, 101 participants (none of whom belonged to a sexual minority) were asked to complete an online survey on SurveyMonkey.
-To rule out unfamiliarity as the cause of negative attitudes, they included questions on sapiosexuals.
-The study showed that people were less familiar with sapiosexuals.
-However, attitudes towards asexuals were less positive than that of sapiosexuals which suggests that unfamiliarity may not play a significant role in aphobia.
+Sexual violence

+Asexuals may be pressured into engaging in sexual activity or into going to a doctor to have their asexuality "fixed".
+Asexuals have also been known to have been subjected to corrective rape.
+A 2015 survey found that 43.5% of the almost 8,000 asexual people polled had encountered sexual violence, despite the misconception that asexual people never encounter or are involved in sexual situations and are therefore unable to be sexually assaulted.

 A 2017 study of over 30,000 students by the Australian Human Rights Commission showed that 15% of students who identified as asexual had been sexually assaulted in 2015 and/or 2016, this rate being second only to that of sexual assault on students who identified as bisexual (18%) and well over the rate for those who identified as homosexual or heterosexual (respectively 8% and 6%).